dymaczew/OnTheEdge/ConnectToLabEnvrionment.md

 To access the managed cluster you need a terminal with SSH client.
 On Mac or Linux workstation use a regular terminal, on Windows use Putty

-Open the Session URL given you by instructor.
+Open the [https://ibm.biz/fs20skytap](https://ibm.biz/fs20skytap) .
 You should see the form similar to the one shown below:

 ![](images/2020-01-20-13-57-59.png)